Citizenship Journey

 Submit the application

-Save a PDF copy of your form and payment receipt; you’ll need these details when you book your
+• Save a PDF copy of your form and payment receipt, and monitor your account for interview, test or document requests.

 4